Ani1070git/HealthCare_Recommedation_System/README.md

 # HealthCare_Recommedation_System

 # Overview
-The Healthcare Recommendation System is a Flask-based web application that predicts diseases based on user-provided symptoms and offers tailored recommendations, including:
+The Healthcare Recommendation System is a Flask-based web application designed to predict diseases based on user-provided symptoms and deliver personalized recommendations.
+It offers detailed disease descriptions, precautions to be taken, and recommended medications to aid in treatment.
+Additionally, it provides tailored diet plans and customized workout routines to promote overall health and recovery.
+This comprehensive approach ensures users receive accurate predictions and actionable advice to manage their health effectively.

-1.Disease descriptions

-2.Precautions to be taken

-3.Recommended medications

-4.Suggested diet plans

-5.Customized workout plans

 # Features